globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 It is important to note that the work management system is not storing its artifacts in git.
 The work management is thrown away after a sprint it doesn't matter where it is stored.
 While it might be nice to have this stored in git, it is not important to the requirements framework that this is done.
 Some might argue for keeping the estimates, burn-downs, etc. This kind of estimation and tracking is not part of the agile way-of-working advocated for in this article.
 The assumptions are:
 - We are moving toward each BDD scenario is a story,
-- Each BDD scenario is so small that we'd estimate it as a 1,
+- Each BDD scenario is so small that we'd estimate it as a 1, (Tony: do you mention story points earlier? do you mention breaking scenarios down until they are 1 story point earlier?)
+(Mike: I don't because I was thinking I'd avoid it till this work management topic.
+Do you think it' needed elsewhere?)
 - Requirements are constantly changing, even inside a sprint, so significant and on-going work on estimation is waste[^no-estimates]
 - Deliver small units of running, tested code incrementally.